Gotcha! Carnivorous Plants

 Many plants get nourishment by photosynthesizing through their leaves.
 Carnivorous plants do this, but their leaves do double-duty by also trapping live prey!
 The plants get extra nutrients from feeding on insects and very small amphibians and reptiles.

-giraffe A sundew plant’s spoke-shaped leaves have sparkly beads of nectar all over.
-The drops are sticky.
+A sundew plant’s spoke-shaped leaves have sparkly beads of nectar all over. penguin The drops are sticky.
 When an insect lands to drink, it gets trapped.
 As it struggles to get loose, the plant’s tentacles curl in, moving the prey to the center where it is digested.